If you have a dog, you probably have had the nasty experience of dealing with hot spots on your dog.

 Treatment of Canine Hot Spots

 As mentioned above, hot spots are very painful.
-Therefore, for the initial treatment or for conditions that are serious, sedating or anesthetizing the dog the dog may be necessary.
+Therefore, for the initial treatment or for conditions that are serious, sedating or even anesthetizing the dog may be necessary.
 (Especially if the dog is uncooperative.)

 Conventional treatment involves treating the lesions to stop them from worsening, and identifying and addressing the underlying cause.